apache/superset/README.md

 ```

 This file also allows you to define configuration parameters used by
-Flask App Builder, the web framework used by Panoramix.
+Flask App Builder, the web framework used by Dashed.
 Please consult
-the [Flask App Builder Documentation](http://flask-appbuilder.readthedocs.org/en/latest/config.html) for more information on how to configure Panoramix.
+the [Flask App Builder Documentation](http://flask-appbuilder.readthedocs.org/en/latest/config.html) for more information on how to configure Dashed.

 * From the UI, enter the information about your clusters in the